Archdiocese of San Fernando: Beginning of the devotions

 This all began when the Diocese of San Fernando was created on December 11, 1948, as a separate diocese away from the Archdiocese of Manila.
 Its first bishop was the Cesar Ma.
 Guerrero, DD, who immediately identified the most pressing problem of Pampanga as the peasant uprising against the feudal system, fueled by a communist ideology.
 Socialist mayors were being elected, including those in Angeles and San Fernando; the sonorous sound of the tambuli was a nightly occurrence, and so were parades of peasants waving red flags.
-The people did go to Mass and pray the Angelus and the rosary, but as Bishop Guerrero said, “Aqui en Pampanga hay mucha piedad, pero poca caridad!” (“Here in Pampanga there is much piety, but little charity!”) in the vernacular: “Deng Kapampangan, mapangadi la, pero ali la mapamie!”
+The people did go to Mass and pray the Angelus and the rosary, but as Bishop Guerrero said, "Aqui en Pampanga hay mucha piedad, pero poca caridad!" ("Here in Pampanga there is much piety, but little charity!")

 After much prayer and reflection, to counteract Communist support among the farmers of Pampanga, Bishop Guerrero established the Cruzada ning Pamanisi at Lugud (Crusade of Penance and Charity), during a meeting held on the third Sunday of February 1952 at the San Guillermo Parish in Bacolor, Pampanga.
 He appointed the parish's co-adjutor Fr.
 Diosdado Victorio as director of the Cruzada, who chose the image of the Lady of Remedies (Virgen de los Remedios), then enshrined in the Virgen de los Remedios Parish (not San Roque parish as previously thought) in Brgy.
 Baliti, San Fernando, Pampanga, as the image that would accompany the Cruzada across the province.
 It may be deduced that Bishop Guerrero's choice of patron saint may have been influenced by his personal devotion to Virgen de los Remedios, patron saint of Malate, his former parish.
 The beautiful, shoulder-borne carriage on which the image was mounted was commissioned by Doña Jacinta vda.
 De Tayag of Bacolor.

 The crusade officially started on May 1, 1952, or four years after the birth of the diocese, in the San Miguel Arcangel Parish on Masantol, the southernmost town of Pampanga.
 Throughout the year well-attended processions marked the transfer of the image from parish to parish.

 Part of the tradition of the crusade was the donation of all alms and goods collected from the previously visited parish to the next parish.
 Soon, the processions of the Virgen de los Remedios featured truckloads of material goods being distributed to the indigent residents; thus, Kapampangan learned to share their processions and the visits of the Virgen became joyous occasions of replenishing both body and spirit.